Johnny-FTW/my_portfolio/README.md

 ## Getting Started

-Follow the steps below to set up and run Coin Value Tracker on your local machine.
+Follow the steps below to set up and run coin value tracker on your local machine.

 ### Prerequisites